roman-milk/roman-milk.github.io/office-girls.md

+===

- ****** Office Girls Ch.
-03 ****** byStoryTeller07© The four women knelt upon the carpet with heads bowed before the young man, each in turn taking his cock in their mouths in a demonstration of their position of fealty to him.
+The four women knelt upon the carpet with heads bowed before the young man, each in turn taking his cock in their mouths in a demonstration of their position of fealty to him.
 Margaret enjoyed the sexual contact making the most of it so that he had to pull away from her.
 Katrina's embarrassment became obvious as her cheeks blushed and he watched the flush spread down her neck to her bare breasts.
 Carol's eyes were shut tight as he pierced her lips using her compliant mouth for just one slow stroke.

  June watched her friends abuse with astonishment; it was their submission to this humiliation as much as the audacious act they were being forced to perform that shocked her.
 She was struggling to gather the words to admonish this stranger who had invaded her home and her body.
 The words came to mind too late as his deflated member was quickly pushed into her open mouth.
 When she found herself sucking it like a comforter, consternation reigned in her mind.
 The feelings of sexual gratification were kindled again overcoming her natural reluctance to submit to this arrogant young man.